-The impact of COVID-19 on children and youth mental health has been near ubiquitous, with multiple studies indicating significant negative effects from the pandemic on children and their caregivers with both pre-existing and non-pre-existing mental health conditions and/or deprivations of their social and economic well-being.
-Resilience factors - including family support, parental and caregivers' mental health, availability of quality mental health services, peer relationships, connection to others during the crisis and knowledge about the pandemic - are significant in enhancing and supporting youth mental health in the COVID -19 era.
-CHILDREN AND YOUTH MENTAL HEALTH UNDER COVID-19

-Literacy on health in general, the pandemic, and mental health is an important contributor to moderating anxieties and depression among children and young people and their caregivers.
-Capacity development through training and access to information, and alternative interventions such as online art therapy are showing considerable promise in supporting the social and emotional well-being of children and young people.
+The impact of COVID-19 on the mental health of children and youth has been near ubiquitous, with multiple studies indicating significant negative effects from the pandemic on children and their caregivers, both those with pre-existing and non-pre-existing mental health conditions and/or deprivations of their social and economic well-being.
+Resilience factors - including family support, parental and caregivers' mental health, availability of quality mental health services, peer relationships, connection to others during the crisis and knowledge about the pandemic - are significant in enhancing and supporting mental health in the COVID-19 era.
+Literacy on health in general, the pandemic and mental health is an important contributor to moderating anxieties and depression among children, young people and their caregivers.
+Capacity development through training, access to information and alternative interventions such as online art therapy are showing considerable promise in supporting the social and emotional well-being of children and young people.
 'Building back better' mental health systems in low-and middle-income countries will entail integrating mental health into universal and primary health care approaches, task sharing, innovative and ethical use of digital technologies, and greater focus on neglected populations, including children.
 Our nascent collection of child-related COVID-19 research is growing rapidly.
-Curated studies on various topics currently exceed 2,000, with more than 800 added in the past quarter alone.
-Popular topics presently include general health, mental health, and education.
+Curated studies on various topics currently exceed 2,000 with more than 800 added in the past quarter alone.
+Popular topics presently include general health, mental health and education.
 A keen focus of the e-library will remain on low- and middle-income countries, neglected and vulnerable populations, and the perspectives of children and young people, with research in these areas beginning to show signs of growth - albeit from a low base in many instances.
-Finally, we are committed to making our e-library open, accessible, and responsive.
-Comments on studies, articles and the digest and the e-library itself are welcome and will only serve to enhance its utility.
+Finally, we are committed to making our e-library open, accessible and responsive.
+Comments on studies, articles, the digest and the e-library itself are welcome and will only enhance its utility.
 I hope that you enjoy the Digest and look forward to hearing your thoughts on how we can make it even better in future.
 Happy Reading!